ZurichNLP/SimpleFUDGE/README.md

 This repo is setup as follows:

 - `analysis`: contain jupyter notebooks for analysing and plotting results.
-- `ats_data`: scripts for preparing various simplification data sets.
+- `ats_data`: scripts for preparing various simplification data sets, including Newsela as used in this study.
 - `easse_patch`: a single script which can be used to replace one of the original scripts in EASSE.
 - `legacy`: original scripts and files from the [original FUDGE repo](https://github.com/yangkevin2/naacl-2021-fudge-controlled-generation)
 - implementation and experimentation scripts.